 You can cook them a little longer if you like crisp cookies.
 They have a nice buttery flavor and the nut flours are not overpowering because of the added vanilla whey protein.

-It’s also a true cookie, nothing like cake in texture.
-The blackstrap molasses adds the touch of brown sugar which is needed for a traditional chocolate chip cookie.
+These are also true cookies, nothing like cake in texture.
+The blackstrap molasses adds the touch of brown sugar which is needed to make these low carb chocolate chip cookies just like traditional ones.

 I was tempted to add polydextrose, but the thought of the intestinal distress it causes led me to leave it out.
 It was a good decision because the cookies don’t need it.